CTSIatUCSF/plumage/README.md

 If all goes well, your fancy new Plumage website will be written to `output_path` and you'll be able to view it in a web browser at `url`.

-# 4. Real world usage
+# 3. Real world usage

-The quick start guide left you with a reasonably clean and generic installation of Plumage.
+The quick start guide left you with a simple generic installation of Plumage.
 Now we're going to customize Plumage to meet your needs.

-## 4.1 Using roles [IMPORTANT]
+## 3.1 Using roles [IMPORTANT]

 You can very easily configure multiple instances of Plumage using the same configuration file.
 We call each configured instance a _role_.